7 November 2018

 The Federal Energy Minister, Angus Taylor, is meeting with electricity retailers today, but the Berejiklian-Barilaro Government is still refusing to say if it supports the re-regulation of electricity prices to force power bills down.

-If Labor is elected in March it will ensure power retailers set their prices against a regulated default market price.
+Labor will ensure power retailers set their prices against a regulated default market price.